austinpapritz/austinpapritz/README.md

 ### Hi there 👋 I'm Austin Papritz from Portland, Oregon

-I'm currently working on this page here is some info to start:
+I'm currently working on this page, but here is some info to start:

 - 🔭 I’m currently working on an Oregon Trail themed full CRUD React project